 Regardless of the colour choices, if the frame comes as a pre assembled bike with allocated components we consider it a "Factory Complete Bike".

 As beautiful as a bike may be, the paintwork does not alter geometry or build.
-Instead this use of the term custom is a beautiful, psychological method to bond an otherwise mass produced bike individually with its rider.
+This use of the term custom is a beautiful method to bond a production bike individually with its rider through personalisation.
+Of course, regardless of the exquisite quality in paintwork or the incredible innovation in technology of a frame, other than the paint the frame itself cannot be altered for the individual rider.

-The second term of custom is defined by the components used to build a bike.
-Sometimes it may be called "customised build", but frequently and confusingly its simply called custom.
-At Chainsmith we place these bikes in the category of "Factory Bike, Custom Build".
+The second term of custom is defined by the variable components used to build a bike.
+These components can adjust a rider to the frame to add comfort or performance.
+Sometimes this process is called "custom build", but frequently and confusingly its simply called custom.
+At Chainsmith we place these bikes in the category of "Factory Frame, Custom Build".

-The chosen mass produced frame of a generic size generally arrives at a workshop.
-Here we sell some incredible frames, Cipollini, Wilier, Pinarello, Orbea, Dedacciai to name a few.
+A Factory Frame, Custom Build allows a bike shop to choose a manufactured frame of a generic size.
+Once ordered the frame arrives at a workshop and is assembled by mechanics with chosen components.
+For example, here at Chainsmith we've access to frames by Cipollini, Wilier, Pinarello, Orbea, Dedacciai.
 Through a process of consultation with the client we establish a selection of components including the groupset, wheels, bar/stem/seatpost, pedals, saddle and even bar tape or cages can be selected and installed.

 Above : Campagnolo wheels, waiting for install on a Pinarello "customised" bike build

-This process is termed custom because the effect can change the feel of the bike for the rider.
+This process is termed "custom" because the effect can change the position and condition of the bike for a rider.
 The gear ratio, the tyre tread or wheel rim width, the bar drop and even the type of bar tape will alter the experience of not only the road feel or to a degree the handling, but adjust the performance of the rider.
 Physical weight of a bicycle often plays a large part in the decision process, as well as the aesthetics and status.

 Below : Shipped from Italy, a Basso being built at the Chainsmith Workshop

-Above : A Wilier OSLR frameset waiting custom build
+Above : A Wilier OSLR frameset at Chainsmith, waiting for a customised build

 Custom builds can provide a client ways to individualise, yet work within the parameters of a budget.
 A hierarchy of importance in components can allow for "add on" upgrades at a later date.
 Essentially, the custom build is accomplished mechanically.
-Again, the frame itself is a generic size of which no changes can be made.
-The client depends on the frame serving the intended purpose, their body measurements and their physical needs.
+The frame itself remains a generic size of which no changes can be made.

 Below : Cicli Barco recently incorporated the names of the frame builders whose hands are responsible for building the frame.

-Using a clients specific body measurements, an experienced frame builder creates a frame geometry that can utilise different frame materials from steel, titanium, alloy and/or carbon.
+Using a clients specific body measurements and levels of flexibility, an experienced frame builder creates a frame geometry that can utilise a variety of frame materials from steel, titanium, alloy and/or carbon.

 Below : Made in the Italian workshop of Chesini, a Custom Frameset of chosen materials steel and carbon and built with selected components.